Candidate confidently answering behavioral interview questions during a professional job interview.

 So, how do you find the “just right” balance?

-• Think “concise but complete”.
-Give enough detail to answer the question thoroughly, but don’t go off on tangents.
+• Think “concise but complete.”
+Give enough detail to thoroughly answer the question, but don’t go off tangents.

 • Practice timing yourself.
 When you’re practicing your answers, time them.
 Aim for answers that are around 2-3 minutes long.
 This will give you a good feel for pacing.

 • Focus on the key points.
-Before you start talking, quickly identify the most important points you want to make.
+Before talking, quickly identify the most critical points you want to make.

 • Listen to the interviewer’s cues.
-If they seem like they’re ready to move on, wrap up your answer.
+If they seem ready to move on, wrap up your answer.

 • Practice with a friend.
 Have them give you feedback on your pacing and clarity.

 It’s about respecting the interviewer’s time while still showcasing your abilities.
-It’s like telling a good joke – you need to get to the punchline without losing the audience along the way.
+It’s like telling a good joke; you must get to the punchline without losing the audience.

 Not Showing Enough Enthusiasm

-It’s like this: you can have all the right answers, but if you deliver them like you’re reading a grocery list, people just won’t connect.
+You can have all the correct answers, but if you deliver them like you’re reading a grocery list, people won’t connect.
 That’s the problem with not showing enough enthusiasm in an interview.
 Even if you’re the most qualified person in the room, if you sound bored, they’ll think you are bored.

-Think about it, if someone’s telling you about something they love, you expect to see a spark in their eyes, and a little energy in their voice.
+If someone’s telling you about something they love, you expect to see a spark in their eyes and a little energy in their voice.
 It’s the same with a job interview.
-They want to see you’re genuinely excited about the opportunity.
+They want to know that you’re genuinely excited about the opportunity.

 Here’s how to avoid sounding like you’d rather be anywhere else: